FabSwingers.com

 Just been prescribed setraline for depression was on fluoxetine for years started on one a day and last year was put up to 3 a day but things got worse and worse nearly cost me my job and marriage after the fluoxetine I was put on citalepram or however you spell it these didn’t work for me hence now on setraline haven’t had any side effects apart from not sleeping

-By *obbieNWMan 5 weeks ago
+By *obbieNWMan over a year ago

 Altrincham